How to hold the putter? | Different Best Gripping Methods

 The putter is also known as a club.
-It is mostly used in sports in the game of golf.
+It is primarily used in sports, the game of golf.
 The players use it to make shorts and low or high-speed strokes.
 The goal of using the putter is to roll the ball into the hole that is away from the hole.
-Most of the newbies don’t know properly how to hold the putter?
-That’s why we are here with a detailed discussion of different ways to grip a putter.
+Most of the newbies don’t know properly how to hold the putter.
+That’s why we are here to discuss different ways to grip a putter.

 The putter is of different kinds.